caladdd/TelematicaP3/README.md

 # Special Topics in Telematics - Project 3

+### Team

+- Catalina Patiño Forero
+- Juan Pablo Calad Henao
+- Mateo Agudelo Toro

 ### Dataset

-The dataset can be loaded into HDFS by running the following commands:
+The dataset can (this is just an *example*) be loaded into HDFS by running the following commands:

 > [\<user\>@hdpmaster ~] wget https://raw.githubusercontent.com/st0263eafit/bigdata20181/master/datasets/airlines.csv